ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 This requirement means that a CCSM has a mechanism to securely connect its state through, for example, a smart contract with a data source which has certain security assurances in such a way that: a) the security of the data source is not compromised by the CCSM and b) the security assurances of the CCSM are not compromised by the secure data source.

+[[D4]](#d4) testability: An example of such a secure data  source is a zkEVM operating on a CCSM, and since a zkEVM is testable as shown in the [[R7]](#r7) testability statement, this requirement is testable.

 #### **[D5]**
 When transactions connect one CCSM with another CCSM for the purpose of interoperating assets or data across BPIs, and the CCSMs use the same CCSM Protocol, the CCSM utilized in a BPI SHOULD support asset and data locking techniques to prevent double-spend/usage of assets.

 An example of such techniques is a two-phase lock relay bridge.
 Two-phase locking (2PL) is a concurrency control method that guarantees serializability.
 The protocol utilizes locks, applied by a CCSM transaction to data/assets, which may block other CCSM transactions from accessing the same data/assets during the lifecycle of a transaction impacting said data/asset(s).
 This protocol requires support for CCSM transaction receipts signaling CCSM transaction lifecycle completeness.
 This approach requires a relay server (network) between the two CCSMs which interacts with the locking/unlocking smart contracts on each of the CCSMs.
 Since both CCSMs operate the same CCSM protocol the relay server can be a node on both networks which does not introduce further security assumptions.

+[[D5]](#d5) testability: An example of a protocol with a test suite satisfying the requirement is the [GPACT](https://github.com/ConsenSys/gpact) protocol for EVM-compatible CCSMs.
+Therefore, the requirement is testable.

 #### **[D6]**
 When transactions connect one CCSM with another CCSM for the purpose of interoperating assets or data across BPIs, and the CCSMs use different CCSM Protocols, the CCSM utilized in a BPI SHOULD support asset and data locking techniques to prevent double-spend/usage of assets.

 An example of such techniques are Atomic Swap protocols.
 An atomic swap is a CCSM smart contract technology that enables the exchange of one CCSM asset for another without using centralized intermediaries, such as exchanges.

+[[D6]](#d6) testability: Since CCSMs using different protocols can still use the same execution framework such as Avalanche, or Hedera using an EVM-compatible execution client, the [GPACT](https://github.com/ConsenSys/gpact) protocol protocol can be utilized for CCSM interoperability.
+Therefore, and based on the [[D5]](#d5) testability statement, this requirement is testable.

 # 6. Network
 Network in this context refers to the nodes of a CCSM that form the CCSM network.
 A CCSM node has several components that impact the network namely its Peer-to-Peer (P2P) message protocol and its consensus algorithm.